TritonDataCenter/smartos-docs/docs/is-smartos-suitable-for-a-file-server.md

    ever be corrupted.
 If it is, just re-flash it, and you are off and running again.

-But there are a couple of issues that make implementing a NAS problematic.

-First, NFS is available only in the global zone (GZ).
-It seems this will be fixed someday.
-But for now it means we can only NFS share filesystems out of the GZ.
-The NFS share information is stored in the ZFS datasets, so the persistence issue doesn't bite us here.
-If all you need is NFS file sharing, SmartOS is an excellent solution.
-But most people need to support Windows and/or Apple clients.

-Second, the transient nature of the GZ.
-It is possible to install packages (such as Samba or Netatalk) in the GZ and work around the persistence issue, but this contradicts the design and intention of SmartOS and it is not recommended.
-The SmartOS way is to keep the GZ pristine and light -- just ZFS and management of virtual machines -- and do everything else in the VMs.

-For these reasons, someone looking for a straight NAS is probably better served using another platform, such as OmniOS, perhaps using Napp-it to simplify management.

-But if you also need virtualization, SmartOS starts to become much more attractive, and it may be worthwhile to workaround the above problems.

 Here are some approaches that have been used successfully:

 1. Create a zone.
 To support Windows and Mac clients either run CIFS or